mattwala/gigaqbx-ts-paper-code/README.md

 `plane-workflow.pvsm` was tested on Paraview 5.5.2.

-To run an individual experiment or to regenerate the data for a single experiments, supply the command line option `-x experiment-name`.
+To run an individual experiment or to regenerate the data for a single experiment, supply the command line option `-x experiment-name`.
 For instance, to regenerate the results for the `plane-bvp` experiment, run
 ```
 ./generate-data.py -x plane-bvp